Kiroto/bpd-test/readme.md

     * `server.crt`: The certificate.
     * `server.key`: The certificate key.

+### Testing

+To test locally, forward the required pods' ports.
+To test the admin api, use `kubectl port-forward service/adminapi-service 5000:5000` (this will expose adminapi to port 5000) To test the client api, use `kubectl port-forward <client_pod_name> 5001:5001` (this will expose clientapi to port 5001)

 ### Troubleshooting

 If the docker service isn't on by default on your computer, remember to run it.
 If you're using minikube, remember to start it with `minikube start`.